 Our Brush With Kindness program allows unpaid volunteers to perform the affordable work for our eligible homeowners.
 The volunteers who work on the home are unpaid volunteers.
 Few, if any of them, are trained in the building trades and may be unskilled or have had previous experience.

 - Families partner with Habitat based on income, need and willingness to help.

 - We use volunteer labor and donated materials to keep costs low.

 - An affordable loan or grant is made to the homeowner to cover the cost of the work.
-Payments are placed in a revolving fund to help ABWK serve others in need.
+Payments are placed in a revolving fund to help BWK serve others in need.